 In 2021, NSCAD conducted its first census.
-Thirteen per cent of faculty and staff self-identified as a person with a disability; and 35% of students self-identified as a person with a disability.
+13% of faculty and staff self-identified as a person with a disability; 35% of students self-identified.
 The 2021 NSCAD census data suggests that faculty and staff experience disability at the same rate at the general population; it is noteworthy that disability is nearly three times more prevalent in the student body.